Tommrodrigues/Blog/content/posts/Thermal Screening/index.md

 ## Thermal screening alternatives

 It is clear that whilst thermal screening might reassure the public, it does little more than that.
-So, the question remains: what can be done at boarders to prevent the spread of the virus?
+So, the question remains: what can be done at borders to prevent the spread of the virus?

 Of course, a mandatory quarantine on arrival is scientifically effective, since the person is isolated for the entirety of the potential incubation period.